HeeebsInc/WeaponDetection/README.md

 ![NMS](Figures/NMS.png)

 - To try this process on your own images, either go to the website where the model is deployed or [this](OpenCVTesting.ipynb) Notebook.
 Here, you can use your own images or video and see whether it works.
+- I want to note that there are some issues with NMS as these will be fixes in the next week.

 ![VideoDemo](Figures/Demo.gif)